GM crops in the US: how they performCoexistence: a checklistCoexistence principles further developed in the UK

 This document was compiled by James Riddle, Endowed Chair in Agricultural Systems, University of Minnesota.

 Mr Riddle has been an organic farmer, inspector, educator, policy analyst, author and consumer.
 He was founding chair of the Independent Organic Inspectors Association (IOIA) and co-author of the IFOAM/IOIA International Organic Inspection Manual.

 According to a report released by UK-based PG Economics, there are five key principles to ensure the successful coexistence of GM, organic and conventional crops in farming systems.

 Graham Brooks, the author of the report titled "Co-existence of GM and non GM crops: current experience and key principles", said that if the five key principles listed below are adapted to local circumstances, on a crop-by-crop basis, effective coexistence can be achieved.

 The five key principles are:

-determine the relative commercial and agronomic importance of different crop production systems based on planted area, production and economic value.
+1. CONTEXT - determine the relative commercial and agronomic importance of different crop production systems based on planted area, production and economic value.